-Witnessed Condition Code Description/Recommendation Fibers intact, no visible cuts .
+Witnessed Condition Code Description/Recommendation Fibers intact, no visible cuts.
 Visible cut in fibers.
-Less than 8% of total amount of yarns.
-Recommend monitoring the rope, inspect and find sharp edge in the path of the rope causing the cut and repair.
+Visible cuts in very few yarns is acceptable, however monitoring the rope is recommended.
+Inspect and find sharp edge in the path of the rope causing the cut and repair.
 Protect the rope.
-Cut yarns clearly visible on more than 8% of total amount of yarns in whole rope.
+Cut yarns clearly visible on several yarns in the rope.
 Rope must be retired.
-Inspect and find sharp edge in the path of the rope causing the cut and repair.
+Inspect and find sharp edge in the path of the rope causing the cut and repair the area.
 Protect the new rope.